zweilosec/zweilosec.github.io/_posts/tips-n-tricks/2021-04-29-upgrade-linux-shell.md

 export TERM=xterm-256color #allows you to clear console, and have color output
 ```

 Viola!
-You should now be the proud owner of a shiny new fully upgraded TTY shell with command history.
-It will also allow you to use commands such as `ctrl-c` to kill remotely ruing processes rather than your own shell!
+You should now be the proud owner of a shiny new fully upgraded TTY shell with command history using the 'up' and 'down' arrows.
+This shell will also allow you to use the command `clear` to clear your screen and 'control' commands, such as `ctrl-c` to kill remotely running processes rather than your own shell!
 Enjoy!

 ## Using Other Scripting Languages: